-Shairon Ann Zingsheim, J.D., Interim Vice Chancellor of Human Resources
+Teyanna Williams, J.D., Vice Chancellor, Human Resources

 COLLEGE PRESIDENT'S MESSAGE

 A Message from Dr. Luis Dorado President of Los Angeles Harbor College

 Over 70 Years of Educational Opportunity to Our Community

 Welcome to Los Angeles Harbor College, the college of choice for Harbor area residents for more than 70 years.
 Harbor College is known for the superb teaching and personalized attention that we offer students.
 As you read through this catalog, you will see that Harbor College offers a broad range of programs geared toward helping students prepare themselves for life in the 21st Century.
 We are proud of our faculty and staff, who care about each and every student, and our rigorous academic programs.
 Our students transfer to UCLA, USC, Cal State Dominguez Hills and other colleges both within and outside of California.